M14 (New York City bus): Select Bus Service

 On January 4, 2019, Governor Andrew Cuomo announced that the L train shutdown would be modified.
 An alternate plan of weekend and late-night construction would be executed instead, therefore putting the initial M14 SBS plan in limbo.
 New York City Transit later announced that it still planned to implement SBS along the corridor, and continued to work with the DOT on a plan for permanent service.
 The preliminary plan was to convert both the M14A and M14D routes into SBS routes.
 On March 6, 2019, the NYCDOT met with elected officials and revealed plans to implement Select Bus Service on both the M14A and the M14D in June 2019, with an accelerated timeline to provide an alternative to L service.
-The implementation of bus lanes on the branches in the Lower East Side was to be implemented later on.
+The implementation of bus lanes on the branches on the Lower East Side was to be implemented later on.
 Bus stops on each branch would be spaced out to speed up service.
 The M14A's terminal loop through Abingdon Square was to be implemented on a 9-month trial due to difficulty of bus operations there, as well as complaints of buses laying over in the Abingdon Square area.
 If the terminal was eliminated during or after the trial, service would be extended to Tenth Avenue.
 As of May 2022, the M14A continues to serve Abingdon Square at all times.
 Bus lanes would either make use of the busway layout intended for the Tunnel shutdown or would consist of standard bus lanes.

 In April 2019, the busway was added back to the plan.
 SBS was later pushed back to July 1, 2019.
 However, due to a lawsuit, the busway was not implemented as scheduled, and after another delay that August, went into effect on October 3, 2019.
 The busway was so successful on its first day that M14 buses had to be slowed down in order to keep from running ahead of their posted schedules.
 In December 2019, the M14A/D SBS were the launch routes for the MTA's new battery-electric New Flyer Xcelsior XE60 buses.